KaiserRuben/DiffDigest/ReadMe.md

 1. Retrieves the Git diff of the staged changes using the `git diff --cached` command.
 2. Analyzes the diff to provide a summary of the affected areas, notable modifications, and potential impact using an AI-powered API.
-3. Generates commit message examples following the conventional commit format, considering the diff analysis and the last few commit messages for context.
+3. Generates commit message info following the conventional commit format, considering the diff analysis and the last few commit messages for context.
-4. Selects the most appropriate commit message based on relevance and clarity using the AI-powered API.
+4. Generates a commit message based on the collected information using the AI-powered API.
 5. Cleans up the selected commit message by removing any unwanted characters or formatting.
-6. Copies the selected commit message to the clipboard for easy pasting into the commit message field.
+6. Copies the commit message to the clipboard for easy pasting into the commit message field.

 ### How can I integrate the Git Commit Message Generator into my JetBrains IDE (PyCharm, IntelliJ IDEA, etc.)?